Black-Forest-Formula-Team/VCU-STM32F767ZI/README.md

 ```

 #### Receive a message
-Interrupt routine is implemented but has to be validated and adjusted.
+Interrupt routine is implemented and tested.

+### test load on Hil Box
+ TX/RX load check on Hil-Box .

 # Inverter Control
 Dokumentation for inverterhandling (left and right inverter).
 [Here](https://github.com/Black-Forest-Formula-Team/VCU-STM32F767ZI/wiki/Inverter-Control) you can find it in detail.

 ## To-Do

-### Receiving CAN-Messages
+### Inverter Control
-Setting up CAN-Filter and Interrupts for receiving CAN-Messeges from sensors for example.
+Handle the control of the inverters and e-machine via CAN.

 ### Monitoring and Safety
 Implementation of saftey and monitoring function which triggers e.g. derating.